dlclass2019/dlclass2019.github.io/_posts/2019-12-15-generalization.markdown

 where $$ d $$ is the dimension of the input space $$ X $$

 Hence, we can get the **upper bound** on a feed forward neural network, which is a function of dimension d.
-This implies that we can use generalization on the neural network to optimize better, which will save a lot of computation and less overfitting over the training data.
+This implies that deep neural network can be generalized for better optimization, which will save a lot of computation and better out-of-sample performance over the test data.

 Also, one interesting observation is that we can't use sigmoid as a non linear function.
 It is because for sigmoid, $$ \sigma(0) \neq 0 $$, which changes the convergence property of the optimization network.